Our2020View/Our2020View.github.io/morepower.md

 <img src="/assets/webmorepower6.jpg"/>

-Adding a protective box around the new hardware finished up this end of the storage area.
+Adding a protective box around the new hardware finished up this end of the storage area:

 <img src="/assets/webmorepower15.jpg"/>